Same Day Dispatch for orders before 12pm

 Does Creatine affect Hormone Levels?

-The usefulness of creatine products depends on the type of diet you follow and the exercises you regularly engage in.
-Creatine has been shown to improve mood and memory, perhaps by supporting ATP levels in the brain.
-The mood-boosting effects of creatine may be due to a methionine-sparing effect, allowing for more S-adenosylmethionine (SAMe) to be synthesized.
+There is no evidence to suggest that creatine impacts hormone levels.
+Creatine is simply involved in donating phosphorus groups to rebuild ADP up to ATP, which is energy.
+The usefulness of creatine products depends on the type of diet you follow and the exercises you engage in.
+Creatine has been shown to improve mood and memory, perhaps by supporting ATP levels in the neurons of the brain.
+The mood-boosting effects of creatine may be due to a methionine-sparing effect, allowing for increased S-adenosylmethionine (SAMe) synthesis.

 MENU